Increasing decoherence rate of Rydberg polaritons due to accumulating dark Rydberg atoms: Introduction

 Atoms in the Rydberg states possess a strong electric dipole-dipole interaction (DDI) among themselves.
 The blockade effect arising from the DDI is a versatile mechanism for quantum information processing \cite{blockade_Zoller2000, Comparat_2010, SaffmanRMP, Pfau_2013}.
 The combination of the DDI and the effect of electromagnetically induced transparency (EIT) can mediate strong photon-photon interactions \cite{Adams_2010, Fleischhauer_2011, Lukin_Nature_2012, Gorshkov_PRL_2017, Hofferberth_2014, Rempe_swithch_2014, Rempe_2014, Rempe_gate}.
 Thus, Rydberg atoms have led to applications such as quantum logic gates \cite{Lukin_2000, Saffman_2017, Lukin_PRL_2019, Rempe_gate}, single-photon generation \cite{Kuzmich_2012, Pfau_2018, ondemand_2020}, single-photon transistors \cite{Hofferberth_2014, Rempe_2014}, and single-photon switches \cite{Rempe_swithch_2014}.
 Furthermore, the system of Rydberg atoms in a vapor or an array is also a platform for the study of many-body physics \cite{Bloch_2012, dressing_2016, Gross_2016, Browaeys_2016, Lukin_2017, Lukin_2019, dressing_2020, Lukin_2021}.

-Most of the experimental studies on Rydberg atoms have been performed in a strong interaction regime.
-In this work, we experimentally studied the DDI-induced effect in a weak interaction regime, i.e., $(r_B/r_a)^3 < 0.06$ where $r_a$ is the half mean distance between the Rydberg atoms, and $r_B$ is the blockade radius.
-The Rydberg state with a low principal quantum number of $n = 32$ and a low Rydberg-atom density equal to or less than 2.0$\times$10$^9$~cm$^{-3}$ were employed in the experiment.
-Nevertheless, a high optical depth (OD) equal to or larger than 70 and a low decoherence rate of 2$\pi\times$49 kHz in the experimental system enabled us to observe the DDI-induced effect in the weak interaction regime \cite{OurOE2020, OurCommunPhys2021}.
-Due to the EIT effect \cite{EIT_review}, the propagation delay time or photon-matter interaction time in our high-OD medium was a couple of $\mu$s.
-The high-OD EIT medium of weakly interacting Rydberg atoms can lead to realization of Bose-Einstein condensation of Rydberg polaritons \cite{OurCommunPhys2021}.
+Most of the studies on Rydberg atoms have been performed in a strong interaction regime.
+On the contrary, the DDI-induced effect in the weak interaction regime based on EIT was studied theoretically~\cite{OurOE2020} and experimentally~\cite{OurCommunPhys2021} with a low principal quantum number of $n = 32$ and a low Rydberg-atom density equal to or less than 2.0$\times$10$^9$~cm$^{-3}$.
+The weak interaction regime in those studies were $(r_B/r_a)^3 < 0.06$ where $r_a$ and $r_b$ are the half mean distance between the Rydberg atoms and the blockade radius, respectively.
+Due to the EIT effect \cite{EIT_review}, the propagation delay time or photon-matter interaction time in a high-OD medium was a couple of $\mu$s.
+With help of a sufficient collision rate and interaction time in a high-OD EIT medium of weakly interacting Rydberg atoms, it was observed that a smaller width of the transverse momentum distribution of Rydberg polaritons at the exit of the system as compared with that at the entrance~\cite{OurCommunPhys2021}.